ZaherMardini/Game-store-API/README.md

 A RESTful e-commerce backend API built with Laravel, focused on real-world business logic such as guest cart handling, cart merging on authentication, transactional checkout, and price snapshotting.
 This project is designed as a backend-only system intended to be consumed by web or mobile clients.

+## API Documentation You can explore the full API documentation here: [View on Postman](https://documenter.getpostman.com/view/50474404/2sBXVbGDgv)

 ## 🏗 Architecture

 - Backend-only REST API (no views)